 - A company’s debt holdings can be converted to preferred stock and treated as an equity contribution.

 - Preferred stock dividends and bond interest are fixed for the life of each security.
 However, nonpayment of a bond obligation can be considered a default, whereas payments on preferred stock can be deferred.

 Preferred stocks and bonds are safer investments than common stock due to having a higher priority in terms of payment obligations.
 Bondholders receive payment before preferred stockholders, but both will receive their money before common stockholders.

 The trustworthiness of both a preferred stock and a bond largely depend upon the credit rating of the company issuing the security.
 A credit rating is a reflection of a corporation’s ability to pay its debts.
 It is subject to change throughout the course of time that a security is held and if it does change, it will affect the price of both the bond and preferred stock, but not its common stock.

 As a rule, companies tend to favor debt financing through the issuance of bonds over raising capital through the sale of preferred stock.
 A key reason is the way each is treated when a corporation is taxed.
 Interest expense on debt is tax-deductible, and a company can write off part of the interest payment made to bondholders by a percentage of its tax rate.
 On the other hand, dividends are paid out using after-tax profit and an expense the company cannot deduct.

 To learn more about whether preferred stock is equity or debt, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.